Alvaro8gb/OS_Python/work/Kevin/practical_work_2.md

 ---
 e) **Reason whether, by executing `run_processes 3`, there could be any orphaned processes and/or any zombie processes.
 An orphaned process is considered to be one whose parent has died and is adopted by the `init` process.**

-`I don't think so as every parent process runs os.wait to wait for their children to finish executing before they end.`
+`Yes because when the child process forks it doesn't wait for the parent.`